reactjs/react.dev/content/docs/integrating-with-other-libraries.md

 ### Integrating with jQuery Chosen Plugin

-For a more concrete example of these concepts, let's write a minimal wrapper for the plugin [Chosen](https://harvesthq.github.io/chosen/), which augments `<select>` inputs.
+For a more concrete example of these concepts, let's write a minimal wrapper for the plugin [Chosen](https://harvesthq.github.io/chosen/), which augments `<select />` inputs.

 >**Note:**
 >